syncfusion-content/winui-docs/winui/Linear-Gauge/content-pointer.md

 # Content Pointer in WinUI Linear Gauge (SfLinearGauge)

 Highlight values using an image, icon, text, or any other custom view.
-You can set the custome views using the `Content` property.
+You can set the custom views using the `Content` property.

 {% tabs %}